Anirudh0616/hsh/README.md

 Have fun.

 ## Instructions
-Try help.
+Try "help".
 Figure the rest out yourself.